French cuisine: Middle Ages

-John, Duke of Berry enjoying a grand meal.
-The Duke is sitting with a cardinal at the high table, under a luxurious baldaquin, in front of the fireplace, tended to by several servants, including a carver.
-On the table to the left of the Duke is a golden salt cellar, or nef, in the shape of a ship; illustration from Très Riches Heures du Duc de Berry, circa 1410.

 In French medieval cuisine, banquets were common among the aristocracy.
 Multiple courses would be prepared, but served in a style called service en confusion, or all at once.
 Food was generally eaten by hand, meats being sliced off in large pieces held between the thumb and two fingers.
 The sauces were highly seasoned and thick, and heavily flavored mustards were used.

 Pies were a common banquet item, with the crust serving primarily as a container, rather than as food itself, and it was not until the very end of the Late Middle Ages that the shortcrust pie was developed.

 Meals often ended with an issue de table, which later changed into the modern dessert, and typically consisted of dragées (in the Middle Ages, meaning spiced lumps of hardened sugar or honey), aged cheese, and spiced wine, such as hypocras.

 The ingredients of the time varied greatly according to the seasons and the church calendar, and many items were preserved with salt, spices, honey, and other preservatives.
 Late spring, summer, and autumn afforded abundance, while winter meals were more sparse.
 Livestock were slaughtered at the beginning of winter.
 Beef was often salted, while pork was salted and smoked.
 Bacon and sausages would be smoked in the chimney, while the tongue and hams were brined and dried.
 Cucumbers were brined as well, while greens would be packed in jars with salt.
 Fruits, nuts and root vegetables would be boiled in honey for preservation.
 Whale, dolphin and porpoise were considered fish, so during Lent, the salted meats of these sea mammals were eaten.

 Artificial freshwater ponds (often called stews) held carp, pike, tench, bream, eel, and other fish.
 Poultry was kept in special yards, with pigeon and squab being reserved for the elite.
 Game was highly prized, but very rare, and included venison, boar, hare, rabbit, and fowl.